GeoscienceAustralia/stormwavecluster/README.md

 modification.
 This is because it includes choices which may not generalise well to other locations (e.g. which probability distributions best fit a site), and hard-coded site specific details (e.g. time-zones, assumptions about structure of source data, etc.).
+Also, it relies heavily on non-linear optimization techniques, which may need tweaking to converge with other datasets.

 Therefore, we strongly advise against its use as a black-box code.
 Nonetheless, it is provided here to be useful as:

 * a source of examples using routines in ./R, which are more generic
 * an example analysis which can be adapted to another site by an experienced user
-* a demonstration of using R for modelling of storm wave statistics
 * to make our work more reproducible and transparent